CallaRudolph/php-anagrams/README.md

  program will test a word against a single word and return either match or no match

- will test against multiple words and return either no matches or words that match
+ will test against multiple words and return either no matches or  match

+ when match found, program will display the matching word or words along with original match found message